The rain brought with it silence and solitude as we walked along the massive pathways that guided us past a menagerie of trees, shrubs and perennials.

 We came across a bank of black rocks that were softened by various plants disbursed throughout.
 We soon found ourselves following a trail that led us to a footbridge that overlooked a stream of brilliantly colored koi cascading through a forest of hosta and fern on either side.

-As I stood in the center of Van Dusen Gardens taking in this scene that could only be described as a fairytale, I felt a twinge of guilt.
+As I stood in the center of Van Dusen Gardens taking in this scene that could only be described as a fairy tale, I felt a twinge of guilt.

-Naturally, most people would visit a garden when its at its showcase best; when most plants are a panoramic bloom-fest and vying for the visitor’s attention.
+Naturally, most people would visit a garden when its at its showcase best; when most plants are a panoramic bloom-fest each vying for the visitor’s attention.
 Yet, here I stood taking in a transformative process that few are fortunate enough to witness that ‘nature’s first green is gold”.

 There are brief moments in our lifetime where we get to experience a calmness that envelopes our entire being.
 Where your body and soul are synergic with nature.
 It’s the best evidence that we are here because we are meant to be.
 It is our destiny.
 So do the unexpected, spend a rainy afternoon exploring the beauty of a botanical garden, you will be glad you did.